abbasraesei/abbasraesei/README.md

 ## About Me

 Hello!
-I am Abbas Raesei, a Master's graduate in Genetics from Shahid Chamran University of Ahvaz.
+I am Abbas Raesei, a MSc in molecular Genetics from Shahid Chamran University of Ahvaz.
 For the past 4 years, I have been working in the pathobiology and genetics laboratory at Saheb Al-Zaman Hospital in Bandar Abbas.
 My professional journey has been focused on the intersection of cancer research and drug resistance, leveraging both laboratory and bioinformatics methods.

 ## Research Interests